h67ma/GnarlyMusicPlayer/README.md

 # Backlog #
 * Problem: current wakelock method doesn't actually prevent phone from sleeping...
 Often when a track reaches its end, next track won't play until you wake the device
-* Bug: sometimes the notification takes long time to close (a few seconds).
-This wasn't happening on Noughat, but on Pie is clearly visible
 * Playlist support
 * Default media notification layout?
 * Nicer help